 Teaching and Research Interests: Pauline Epistles; Jewish and Christian apocalyptic texts; conflict and peace studies; continuity and discontinuity between Paul and Second Temple Judaism; theological interpretation of Scripture

-Mary K. Schmitt is a visiting assistant professor for the academic year 2014–2015.
-Prior to this, she taught a range of course in New Testament and Greek at Princeton Theological Seminary (Instructor 2012–2014).
+Mary K. Schmitt came to George Fox University in 2014; prior to this, she taught a range of course in New Testament and Greek at Princeton Theological Seminary (Instructor 2012–2014).
 She also has taught Bible and Hebrew courses at Renk Theological College in South Sudan, Africa (2008) and English 101 at AC Wagner Youth Correctional Facility in New Jersey (2013).
-Mary just completed a two-year Teaching Apprenticeship Program at Princeton Theological Seminary.
+Mary recently completed a two-year Teaching Apprenticeship Program at Princeton Theological Seminary.